IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 <AttestFailure />

+### Scraping Metrics
+The Private Operator for Azure exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the /metrics endpoint.
+You can use a Prometheus-compatible scraper to collect and aggregate these metrics for your own needs.

 ## Upgrading

 When a new version of UID2 Azure Confidential Container is released, private operators receive an email notification of the update, with a new release link.
 There is a window of time for upgrade, after which the older version is deactivated and is no longer supported.